fransolerc/digimon-alife/README.md

 - **Energy**: decreases over time.
 Reserved for future rest behavior.

 Each decision cycle the agent receives nearby objects with their angle and distance, reasons about its situation using an LLM and decides a target object or free exploration.
 Movement is calculated mathematically from the angle and distance to the target, not interpreted by the LLM.
 Known object locations are stored in spatial memory and provided as context for future decisions.

+Every 5 cycles Agumon reflects on its recent thoughts and generates a higher-level conclusion.
+If fixation is detected, exploration is forced to break repetitive behavior.

 ## Motivation